WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 ----
 #### Compound Actions

 Compound actions uses an extended format.
 The trigger type is set as Compound, but a newline separated list of abilities is provided instead of a single ability type.
+All trigger types are executed in order, though triggers that require the player to submit an action may be skipped if not marked as `Forced`.

 Example 1:
 ```